 There are several important points of comparison – maintenance, durability, and appearance among them – but we’ll start with the bottom line: Cost.
 The rest of the factors are covered in pros and cons below.

 LP SmartSide Cost vs. Wood Siding Comparison

 Did you know?
 Many online LP SmartSide cost estimates are lower than what should be reasonably expected.
-It appears they simply take the cost per square foot of LP SmartSide, which can be as low as $2.50 per square foot and multiply it by the square feet of siding needed.
+It appears they simply take the cost per square foot of LP SmartSide siding material, which can be as low as $2.50 per square foot and multiply it by the square feet of siding needed.